-Abstract: This Environmental Assessment is intended to meet NEPA requirements to establish a 13.4 acre Staging Area near Range 5 in Training Area 9C at Marine Corps Base Quantico (MCBQ), Virginia.
+Abstract: This Environmental Assessment is intended to meet NEPA requirements to establish a new boundary for TA12B to include a .35 mile firebreak at Marine Corps Base Quantico (MCBQ), Virginia.
 The No Action Alternative (Alternative A) and the Action Alternative (Alternative B) were evaluated.
 Alternative A would have no adverse effects on cultural/natural resources or the human environment as the status quo would be maintained.

-Alternative B - Construction of the Range 5 Staging Area would cause no significant impacts to land use, water resources, biological resources, air quality, noise, infrastructure, traffic, socioeconomics, or hazardous waste issues.
+Alternative B - The Training Area (TA) 12B adjustment would cause no significant impacts to land use, water resources, biological resources, air quality, noise, infrastructure, traffic, socioeconomics, or hazardous waste issues.
 Temporary water quality impacts from soil disturbances will be mitigated through the implementation of Best Management Practices (BMPs) per the Virginia BMP Field Guide (2009) and the Virginia BMPs For Water Quality Technical Manual (2011) for Forestry Management and the Virginia Erosion and Sediment Control Handbook (1992).
 The tree clearing will require installation of proper erosion and sediment control (E&SC) measures (such as proper silt fence and storm drain inlets) prior to the onset of land disturbing activities.

-Alternative B is the preferred action and, if the stated mitigation measures are executed, would not have significant impacts on the human environment.
+Alternative B is the preferred action and, if the stated mitigation measures are executed, would not have significant impacts on human health and the environment.